-But having customer or collaborator focus does not mean any co-creation is taking place.
+But having customer or collaborator focus does not mean any sharing or creation is taking place.
 A firm can get a customer's job done, successfully without encouraging co-creation.

-This is a frequent occurrence in software and FMCG industries, where the tendency for the number of features to increase with each release (= "new featuritis" or "maketing myopia") is the norm.
+This is a frequent occurrence in software and FMCG industries, where the tendency for the number of features to increase with each release is the norm.
 More tabs in Adobe Photoshop or more blades on a razor can be signs of customer focus, of course.
-The practice, however, fails to immerse the customer and other collaborators into the NPD process.
+The practice, however, fails to immerse the customer and other collaborators into the new product development process.
 Hence, we cannot talk about an ecosystem.